 Book a rehearsal dinner at a restaurant, local or a friend or family members house.
 Be sure to plan who intends on giving any toasts or speeches so they have time to write!

 Get fitted.
-If you ordered your wedding dress with Anomalie, it will be delivered this week!
+If you ordered your wedding dress with Anomalie, it should be delivered by this week!
 Take it in for your first fitting as soon as possible to leave plenty of time for alterations.

 Make sure you have your shoes and accessories picked out as well, and bring them with you to the fitting so you can see your whole look with time to make any changes.